clp-research/slurk/docs/slurk_about.rst

 Slurk: What's this?
 =========================================

-Many fields of research have profited in the last years from the availability, through so-called "crowd working platforms", of a large pool of workers that can do small, web-based tasks.
+Many fields of research have profited in the last years from the availability, through so-called "crowdworking platforms", of a large pool of workers that can do small, web-based tasks.
 This has helped research in psychology as well as, dramatically so, research in artificial intelligence, where it made possible the collection of large amounts of labeled data from which models can be derived.
 While the common platforms offer templates for tasks such as image labeling or answering questions, there are no such templates for dialogue tasks, where more than one participant is needed at the same time.

 To facilitate web-based dialogue experiments, we built **slurk**.
 (Think: "slack for mechanical turk"...)
 Slurk is a chat server onto which human participants, as well as "bots", can log on to interact.
 Conversations happen in *rooms*, which are closed off to each other: While the server can handle many separate conversations in parallel, a given user will only be in one room and hence in one conversation.